pastas/pastastore/readme.md

 store) but this has not been actively implemented in this module.
 Pystore does not have the same versioning capabilities as Arctic.

-### DictConnector
-The `DictConnector` is a very simple object that stores all data and models in dictionaries.
-The data is stored in-memory and not on disk and is therefore not persistent, i.e. you cannot pick up where you left off last time.
-Once you exit Python your data is lost.
-For small projects, this connector can be useful as it is extremely simple.

 ### Custom Connectors
 It should be relatively straightforward to write your own custom connector object.
 The `pastastore.base` module contains the `BaseConnector` class